 RIDING THE SLIDE – Racking the slide incorrectly by allowing your hand to rest upon the slide as it moves forward during the loading procedure.
 Riding the slide is a common cause of misfeeds and other malfunctions.

-RIFLE – A firearm designed to be fired from the shoulder and fire only a single projectile at a time, as opposed to a shotgun which can throw many small projectiles (shot) at the same time.
+RIFLE – A firearm designed to fire a single projectile at a time from the shoulder, as opposed to a shotgun which can throw many small projectiles (shot) at the same time.

 RIFLING – Spiral grooves in a gun`s bore that spin the projectile in flight and impart accuracy.
-Rifling is present in all true rifles, in most handguns and in some shotgun barrels designed for increasing the accuracy potential of slugs (a slug is a single projectile rather than the more common “shot”.)
+Rifling is present in all true rifles, in most handguns, and in some shotgun barrels.
+Rifling was designed to increase the accuracy potential of a slug (a single projectile rather than the more common “shot”.)

 RIGHT TO BEAR ARMS – The unalienable right of all of the people, stated in the Second Article of The Bill of Rights, to possess and use personally owned firearms for sport, recreation, personal protection, and the defense of the nation.

 RIMFIRE – A rimfire is a type of firearm cartridge.
-It is called a rimfire because instead of the firing pin of a gun striking the primer cap at the center of the base of the cartridge to ignite it (as in a centerfire cartridge), the pin strikes the base’s rim.
-A rimmed or flanged cartridge with the priming mixture located inside the rim of the case.
+It is called a rimfire because, instead of the firing pin striking the primer cap at the center of the base of the cartridge to ignite it (as in a centerfire cartridge), the pin strikes the base of the rim.
+With a rimmed or flanged cartridge, the priming mixture is located inside the rim of the case.
 The most famous example is the .22 rimfire.

 RIMLESS – A cartridge in which the base diameter is the same as the body diameter.
-The casing will normally have an extraction groove machined around it near the base, creating a “rim” at the base that is the same diameter as the body diameter.
+The casing will normally have an extraction groove machined around it near the base, creating a “rim” that is has same diameter as the body.

 RIOT GUN – A popular term for a short barreled repeating shotgun as frequently used in law enforcement and personal protection.

 ROUND – Synonym for a cartridge.
-A unit of measure for ammunition which is one complete unit of ammunition, which includes a bullet (or other projectile), powder, and a primer, and is contained in an outer shell or case.
-Typical quantities are 20 rounds and 50 rounds in single box.
+A unit of measure for one complete unit of ammunition, which includes a bullet (or other projectile), powder, and a primer, and is contained in an outer shell or case.
+Typical quantities are 20 and 50 rounds per box.